Coronavirus Scam Warning

 There are increasing numbers of reports of coronavirus scams in Australia, including phishing emails, SMS messages and phone calls supposedly from government agencies, super funds and other trusted organisations.

 If you are contacted by a third party about paying a fee to release your super, it is likely to be scam.
 The Australian Taxation Office (ATO) is managing all claims for the early release of super directly through the myGov online service.
 There is no fee to get access under this scheme and no authorised third parties to help with the process.
 For details on the government’s temporary changes to super access, click here.
+The ATO have also advised that they are managing the eligibility criteria for early access with strict guidelines and will take action in circumstances where people deliberately exploit the system.

 Other scams include members receiving unsolicited phone calls or SMS messages from Funds about their super.
 These are likely to be fraudulent.
 We will never call to request for you to make a payment or ask you to share personal or financial information via SMS.